7 Best Yamaha Acoustic Guitars (2023) At Every Price

 This is a wonderful guitar that has been built to a standard, not to a price.
 It comes with high end tone woods rarely seen on guitars in this price range.
 It offers great tones, and comes with quality hardware that works with guitarists, not against them.

-The Yamaha FG830 had a classic dreadnought body shape and styling, with a handsome faux tortoise pickguard, and even featured a nicely bound body.
+The Yamaha FG830 had a classic dreadnought body shape and styling, with a handsome faux-tortoise pickguard, and even featured a nicely-bound body.
 The rosette had an eye-catching pearloid inlay, and looked absolutely fantastic (read our full FG830 review here).

 It was made with a traditional wood selection, with layered rosewood on the back and sides, and a solid spruce top.
-The 1 piece top was light in color with an attractive grain.
+The 1-piece top was light in color with an attractive grain.

 The neck, like the back and sides, was made from nato.
-It had a nice, slim profile which we found to be both comfortable, and responsive.
+It had a nice, slim profile which we found to be both comfortable and responsive.
 The rosewood fretboard felt good under the fingers, and even came with rolled edges.
 We loved the quality of the fret finish, too.
-They were well polished, had no sharp edges, and the crowns were nicely leveled.
+They were well-polished, had no sharp edges, and the crowns were nicely leveled.

-After spending some time playing the FG830 we were blown away by the fantastic tones.
+After spending some time playing the FG830, we were blown away by the fantastic tones.
 The solid spruce top made it bright, with tons of punch in the mids, and some fantastic shimmer in the upper registers.

 Playability was another strong suit for the Yamaha FG830.
 The action was nice and low, making it extremely comfortable to play, while also helping to keep the intonation accurate.

 Verdict: The Yamaha FG830 is a solid choice whether you’re a rank beginner, or a working musician on a tighter budget.
-It offers excellent comfort and playability, and the tones are unmatched in this price range, frankly by any make or model.
-The construction quality is fantastic, and we’re confident that any player would be happy with this guitar.
+It offers excellent comfort and playability, and the tones are unmatched in this price range, or frankly by any make or model.
+The construction quality is fantastic and we’re confident that any player would be happy with this guitar.

 Best Budget